NLP++ Language Extension

 NLP++ is the only computer language in the world exclusively dedicated to natural language processing.
 It allows for creating digital human readers that use linguistic and world knowledge to parse and understand text.
 Whether it be for extracting or marking up "messy" text or full-blown NLP understanding, this language allows for "anything thinkable".

 This is a VSCode Language Extension for NLP++ that recreates the functionality of VisualText which has run on Microsoft Windows for the last two decades.
 NLP++ is a open source computer language specifically dedicated to creating text analyzers that mimic human readers and includes the NLP++ language and knowledge based system called the "conceptual grammar".
 NLP++ is used for any type of text processing from simple tagging or extraction, to full language parsing.
 There is a full english parser that is free an available for use (see information below).

 The language extension and the required NLP-ENGINE run on Linux, Windows, and MacOS.

 The VSCode NLP++ Language Extension allows for the fast development of NLP++ analyzers allowing users to:

 Example analyzers can be found in the "analyzers" folder in the NLP-ENGINE folder.

 In order to use the VSCode NLP++ Language Extension, the NLP-ENGINE which is in the form of an executable and directory need to be present.
 Version one now includes this as part of the NLP language extension.

-The NLP-ENGINE is available separately on the VisualText github repository which must be downloaded from github and compiled.
-The executable nlp.exe and runs on Linux, Windows, and MacOS and can be embedded into c++ code.
+The NLP-ENGINE now comes with the NLP++ Language extension but is available separately from the VisualText github repository.
+The engine can run as a standalone executable (nlp.exe) that runs on Linux, Windows, and MacOS or it can be embedded into c++ code.